sdiehl/typechecker-zoo/docs/src/system-f-omega/code-generation.md

 #![source_file!("system-f-omega/src/codegen/runtime_support.rs")]
 ```

-The runtime support library serves several critical purposes:
+The runtime support library serves several core purposes:

 **Memory Allocation**: Our functional language creates closures and other data structures dynamically, but has no concept of memory management.
 The runtime provides `rt_alloc`, a simple bump allocator that manages a fixed 1MB heap.
-This allocator is deliberately minimal - it only allocates, never frees, which is sufficient for our demonstration language.
+This allocator is deliberately minimal, it only allocates, never frees, which is sufficient for our demonstration language.
 The bump allocator maintains a pointer into a static array and advances it for each allocation, ensuring 8-byte alignment for all allocations.

 **Value Creation**: The `make_int` function tags raw integers for use in our tagged representation, while `make_closure` allocates and initializes closure structures with their code pointers and captured environments.
 The `project_env` function extracts values from closure environments during execution.